Ulmus americana 'Princeton': Cultivation

 Princeton Elm, Rugby School, Warwickshire, England.

 It can be grown in USDA zones 4 through 9, in "...average, medium moisture, well-drained soils in full sun.
 [It is t]olerant of light shade [and p]refers rich, moist loams [adapting] to both wet and dry sites.
 [It is g]enerally tolerant of urban conditions."

 Examples of 'Princeton' were planted along Washington Road and another road in Princeton; most of these trees survive to this day unaffected by disease.
 In 2005, approximately 90 Princeton elms were planted along Pennsylvania Avenue in front of the White House in Washington, D.C.
 'Princeton' is currently being evaluated in the United States as part of the National Elm Trial coordinated by Colorado State University.

 The tree was introduced to the UK by Penelope Hobhouse, who obtained two specimens from the New York Botanical Gardens for planting at her family home, Hadspen, in Somerset.
 The tree was later marketed by the Knoll Gardens nursery in Dorset.
 In 2005, 50 'Princeton' were planted by The Prince of Wales to create the Anniversary Avenue at his residence Highgrove House, however all the trees were removed and burnt in 2012 after five died of DED.
 In Ireland, 100 were planted in Phoenix Park, Dublin, in 2009 to replace some of the 2000 native elms lost to Dutch elm disease since the 1980s.
 In Scotland, some six have been planted in Edinburgh parks (Gayfield Square Park, The Meadows, Leith Links).
+In the Netherlands five were planted in 2015 in Overmeerseweg, Nederhorst den Berg, as part of Wijdemeren City Council's elm collection.